Information About Condominiums

 Buying a Condo in Calgary

 Finding a unit you're happy with is the just the first step in purchasing a condo.
 Because of the shared aspects of condominiums, there are rules which govern what you can and can not do and these are outlined in the condominium bylaws.
 Additionally, the financial health of the condo corporation is vital from your perspective because, as part owner of the corporation, if they fall short of funds you will be on the hook to cover your share of the shortfall.
-A qualified condo Realtor will always ensure you receive sufficient documentation from the seller so you can review all those aspects.
-More importantly, they will ensure your purchase contract is conditional upon a review to your satisfaction with those documents.
+You'll want to engage a condo Realtor to ensure you receive sufficient documentation from the seller so you can review all those aspects.

 Condominium Bylaws and Other Condo Documents